Page updated 15th October 2020

 We will accept walk-ins for food and drinks, although you may have to wait for an available table.

 Please book online if that option is available on the individual pub website.
 If not, please call the pub directly.
 Bookings will not be taken via social media channels.

 Is there a limit on the number of people that I can book a table for?

-From the 14th September, in line with Government guidance, we can accept bookings for a maximum of six people per group, from any number of households.
+We can accept bookings for a maximum of six people per group.
 This number includes babies and children.